andywales83/tech_growth_mindset/README.md

 - If the user clicks add resource button, it will add the new resource to the database.
 - If the user clicks on the cancel button it will take them back to the resources page.

+### **Edit Resource Page**
+- The edit resources page features a simple form, where the user can edit only a resource added by them.
+- If the user has clicked on the Edit resource button, then they are taken to the edit page.
+They will only be able to edit the resource if they created the resource.
+- The current resource information will be shown and the user can change the information and save it.
+This will update the database with the new information.
+- The user will be able to select from the current categories and topics, as well as all additional elements that can be updated.
+- The form uses validation or error feedback when they enter information in to the input fields.
+- If the user clicks on the cancel button it will take them back to the resources page.

+### **Admin Dashboard Page**
+- This page can only be viewed by the admin user.
+- From here the admin user can manage the sites categories and topics.
+- The admin user can add a new category or a new topic.
+- The admin user can add a new Category if they click on the add categories button.
+This will take them to the Add New Category page.
+- The admin user can edit current Categories.
+If the user clicks on the manage categories button, they will be taken to a page where they can edit or delete the details of an existing category.
+- The admin user can add a new Topic if they click on the add topics button.
+This will take them to the Add new Topic page.
+- The admin user can edit current Topics.
+If the user clicks on the manage topics button, they will be taken to a page where they can edit or delete the details of an existing topic.

+#### **Add New Category page**
+- This page can only be viewed by the admin user.
+- If the admin user clicks on the add categories button on the dashboard, then this page will display.
+- The Add New Category page features a simple form, where the admin user can input the basic required information.
+- The form uses validation or error feedback when they enter information in to the input fields.
+- If the admin user clicks Add Category button, it will add the new category to the database in the Categories collection.
+- If the user clicks on the cancel button it will take them back to the Manage resources admin dashboard page.

+#### **Edit Category page**
+- This page can only be viewed by the admin user.
+- If the admin user clicks on the manage categories button on the dashboard, then this page will display.
+- The current category information will be shown, displayed in a list of cards.
+- Each category card will have two buttons. one for editing the details of the category and one for deleting the category from the database.
+- The form uses validation or error feedback when they enter information in to the input fields.
+- If the admin user clicks the update button, it will update the category in the database for the Categories collection.
+- If the user clicks on the cancel button it will take them back to the Manage resources admin dashboard page.

+#### **Add New Topic page**
+- This page can only be viewed by the admin user.
+- If the admin user clicks on the add topicss button on the dashboard, then this page will display.
+- The Add New Topic page features a simple form, where the admin user can input the basic required information.
+- The form uses validation or error feedback when they enter information in to the input fields.
+- If the admin user clicks Add Topic button, it will add the new topic to the database in the topics collection.
+- If the user clicks on the cancel button it will take them back to the Manage resources admin dashboard page.

+#### **Edit Topic page**
+- This page can only be viewed by the admin user.
+- If the admin user clicks on the manage topicss button on the dashboard, then this page will display.
+- The current topic information will be shown, displayed in a list of cards.
+- Each topic card will have two buttons. one for editing the details of the topic and one for deleting the topic from the database.
+- The form uses validation or error feedback when they enter information in to the input fields.
+- If the admin user clicks the update button, it will update the topic in the database for the Topics collection.
+- If the user clicks on the cancel button it will take them back to the Manage resources admin dashboard page.

+### **404 & 500 Page**
+- The custom 404 & 500 Pages contain a simple word layout letting the user know of the error and a button that can be clicked to take the user back to the home page.

 ---